W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 authors."

---Scott Waxman, Literary Agent and President of the Waxman
+--Scott Waxman, Literary Agent and Co-Founder of Waxman

 "With years of experience as an author and an editor, Terry Whalin